stennety/mywebsite/about.md

 I started my adventure into software testing and exploring quality ten years ago in 2012.
 In this time I have developed a keen sense of [what quality means to me](https://www.dowen.me.uk/what-does-quality-mean-to-me/ "What quality means to me"), and [reflected on my various roles](https://www.dowen.me.uk/when-is-a-tester-not-a-tester/ "When is a software tester not a software tester").

+I have worked in a range of domains, across Enterprise Virtualisation, Consultancy, Racing and Betting and now Health Technology.
+Demonstrating skills in various technologies hosted on platforms including bare metal and virtualisation up to enterprise solutions to modern cloud infrastructure.

+I've worked on modern NodeJS micro-services running high performance event driven architectures. mobile and web apps, backend APIs and AI powered libraries.

+I use a combination of test analysis, automation and tool building and collaborative exploratory testing to support teams to build better software.

-I have supported the testing community, advocating for software testing, and celebrated those in the community via Tester of The Day.
+I support the testing community, [advocating for software testing](https://youtu.be/lZgtN0d9i4w "Ben talking with Karen Tests Stuff on YouTube"), and celebrated those in the community via [Tester of The Day.](https://www.testeroftheday.com "Tester of The Day")

 ## Portfolio